ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 Relay (relay:)
 ~~~~~~~~~~~~~~

-The relay library proivdes access to controlling relay outputs.
+The relay library provides access to controlling relay outputs.

 - :code:`on(relay_num)` - Turns the requested relay on.